niden-net/niden-net/_posts/2009-12-10-faster-rsync-and-emerge-in-gentoo.md

 ---
 layout: post
-title: Faster rsync and emege in Gentoo
+title: Faster rsync and emerge in Gentoo
-tags: [gentoo, emerge, rsync, installation, how-to]
+date: 2009-12-10T23:45:00.000Z
+tags:
+  - gentoo
+  - emerge
+  - rsync
+  - installation
+  - how-to
 ---
 #### Scenario

 Recently I have started setting up a cluster of 7 Gentoo boxes for a project I am working on.
 The problem with boxes coming right out of the setup process of a hosting company is that they do not contain the packages that you need.
 Therefore you need to setup your `USE` flags and emerge the packages you require as per the role of every box.